 Don’t worry.
 We’ve turned that daunting task into a five-step, five-minute process.
-Next time you’re asked to recommend someone, grab our advice for writing and posting a message that’ll give your colleague a career boost (and you some career karma points).
+Bookmark this page so that next time you’re asked to recommend someone, you can follow our advice for writing and posting a message that’ll give your colleague a career boost (and you some career karma points).
+Bonus: We’re sharing a copy-and-paste template and 12 examples to make your job extra-easy.

 Recruiters and hiring managers often scroll down to someone’s LinkedIn recommendations when they’re considering whether to interview or hire them.
 While those little blurbs are arguably not as important as a strong resume and well-written cover letter, they do provide additional intel about a person’s background and strengths from a third-party perspective—sort of like a mini reference check.

-So why should you write one?
-Again, think of the reasons you write reviews for your favorite restaurant or hair stylist: It’s an easy way to show you appreciate and support them, and it helps them look good in the eyes of new customers (or employers).
 It’s also a non-awkward way to reconnect or stay top of mind with old contacts.
 They’ll get notified when you add your recommendation, which is bound to make them smile—and hopefully encourage them to return the favor when you’re looking for your own recommendations.

 One final benefit?
 Writing someone a LinkedIn recommendation can signal to everyone in both of your professional networks that you’re a thoughtful, gracious colleague—the kind that any potential employer would of course want to hire.